Dwyin7/4115_Hython/README.md

 # Hython

+## Introduction

+Hython is an imperative language that resembles a high-level language like Python, which emphasizes code readability with the use of significant indentation.
+With existing properties of Python, such as list comprehensions, a statically scoped implementation, strict evaluation, anonymous functions, and higher-order functions, Hython can be very easy to learn and use.
+On the other hand, Hython is specifically designed for high-dimensional matrix calculations.
+Hence, it also adopts features like a strongly and statically typed system, and modules that contain common matrix manipulations.
+These additional features that do not exist in Python make matrix manipulation extremely fast and easy.
+Hython will be an appropriate introduction for users without prior programming experience who want to effectively perform complex matrix calculations.

 ## Work done so far:

-We have finished most work in lexical and syntax analysis (scanner and parser) Following is the list of things we currently have implemented in the frontend
-Parser:
-Punctuation
-Math operators
-Primitive type declarations
-Tensor type declarations
-Custom function names
-Associativity
-Rules:
-Primitive program structure
-Types
-Variable declaration
-Import
-Function declaration
-Function formals
-Statements
-Expressions
-Literals
-+
--
-*
-/
-Value assignment
-Tensor

-Ast
-Expression
-Statement
-Function

-## Work left until completion with the expected timeline.

-Scanner + Praser (4/9):
-Conditional operators(if, elif, else)
-Loop(for, while)
-Tensor Operators (Custom)
-Logical operators (and, or, not)
-Relational operators (>=, <=, ==, !=)
-Expressions:
-Mod
-Error and expressions
-Types (Void, String)
-Global variables
-Function calls
-lambda function definition
-Semantic checker (check the type and scope of variables) (4/16) Sast (4/16) intermediate code generation (4/23) optimization (4/23) code generation (4/30) additional features (5/7)
+We have finished most of the work in the lexical and syntax analysis phase (ie scanner.mll and parser.mly).
+The following is a list of items we currently have implemented in the frontend:

+### Parser + Scanner
+* Punctuation
+* Mathematical operators
+* Primitive type declarations
+* Tensor type declarations
+* Custom functions
+* Associativity

+#### Parser rules
+* Primitive program structure
+* Types
+* Variable declaration
+* Import
+* Function declaration
+* Function formals
+* Statements
+* Expressions
+  * Literals
+  * Plus
+  * Minus
+  * Multiply
+  * Divide
+* Value assignment
+* Tensor

+### Ast
+* Expression
+* Statement
+* Function